-Assistant Florida State softball coach Craig Snider begins his fourth season with the Seminoles and has already done wonders with the Seminole hitters in just three years in Tallahassee.
+Assistant Florida State softball coach Craig Snider begins his fifth season with the Seminoles and has already done wonders with the Seminole hitters in just four years in Tallahassee.

 The 2014 offense set several new records, many that were set just one year prior as Snider and the rest of the staff have been able to change the perception of Florida State being only a pitcher’s school into one where the Seminoles perform all phases of the game at a high level.
 FSU broke the previous marks for runs scored (400), home runs (65), extra base hits (168), RBI (363), walks (318) and slugging percentage (.493).
 The Noles also finished with a .304 batting average, which was the first time since 1995 that the team had finished with a mark above .300.